89luca89/distrobox/README.md

 The distrobox environment is based on an OCI image.
-This image is used to create a container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking, removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc..
+This image is used to create a container that seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11 sockets, networking, removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc...

-It implements the same concepts introduced by https://github.com/containers/toolbox but in a simplified way using POSIX sh and aiming at a broader compatibility.
+It implements the same concepts introduced by https://github.com/containers/toolbox but in a simplified way using POSIX sh and aiming at broader compatibility.

-All the props goes to them as they had the great idea to implement this stuff.
+All the props go to them as they had the great idea to implement this stuff.

-It is divided in 4 parts:
+It is divided into 4 parts:

 - `distrobox-create` - creates the container
 - `distrobox-enter`  - to enter the container